primiano/perfetto-docs/docs/data-sources/cpu-freq.md

   left-hand side of the trace, or none at all.
 Perfetto doesn't currently record the initial cpu frequency when the trace is started.

-* Currently the UI doesn't render the cpufreq track if idle states (See below) are not captured.
+* Currently the UI doesn't render the cpufreq track if idle states (see below) are not captured.
 This is a UI-only bug, data is recorded and query-able through trace processor even if not displayed.